nbursa/inception-core-server/README.md

 ---

 ## Architecture & Components

+### Architecture as Brain

+The inception-mcp-server acts as the brain stem of an artificial intelligence system — responsible for coordination, memory routing, and protocol-level reflexes.

+Its structure is inspired by the biological brain:

+- **Inception (this server)** — _Brain stem_
+  Manages memory access, agent execution, and DSL processing.
+It doesn't "think" — it regulates.

+- **Cortex (Memory layers)** — _Cognitive cortex_
+  Stores long-term knowledge (SQLite), short-term working memory (in-memory), and latent semantic space (ChromaDB).

+- **Agents** — _Organs_
+  Input/output entities that perceive, act, and reflect using structured memory and embedded logic.

+- **MCP Protocol** — _Neural signals_
+  A standardized communication flow between memory, agents, and logic evaluators.

+This separation enables modular development, autonomous behavior, and semantic reflection — one layer at a time.

 Below is a high-level architecture diagram and description of each core component and how they interact: